-For the covered parking, both levels propose a one-way clockwise vehicle circulation around the outer edge of the parking area, providing access to external parking bays around the perimeter and two-way aisles and parking bays running in an east-west orientation, within the circulatory corridor.
+The covered parking on both levels proposes a one-way clockwise vehicle circulation around the outer edge of the parking area, providing access to external parking bays around the perimeter and two-way aisles and parking bays running in a north-south orientation (generally), within the circulatory corridor.
+This corridor also provides access to the three entry/exit points referred to above; further, the north entry point discharges directly in to a one-way southbound aisle and a one-way northbound aisle provides direct access to the exit access.